andrewmacheret/arduino-snake/README.md

-# arduino-snake
- Snake on an Arduino
+# Snake on an Arduino

+With a really basic AI.

+Plays forever.